-Any touch with the soundboard (guitar top) is avoided in order not to compromise the integrity of the instrument.
+Any touch with the soundboard (top plate) is avoided in order not to compromise the integrity of the instrument.

-A ultra-light gooseneck holds the microphone cardtridge just 3cm away from the center of vibration.
+An ultra-light gooseneck holds the microphone cardtridge suspended in free air-space just 3cm away from the center of vibration.
 In this zone all sound qualities of the instrument are fully present, so that even low-cost instruments sound considerably better.

 For top-class instruments is therefore guaranteed, that their sound qualities are fully presented.
 The instrument will show-up with its sound qualities to full extend even if it is played amplified through an acoustic amplifier, a mixer or PA (public acoustics system).